Michel Aflaq: The beginning: 1963–1964

 The relationship between the Ba'athists and the Nasserists was at best, uncomfortable.
 The Ba'ath Party's rise to power in Iraq and Syria put Nasser, as he put it, "between the hammer and the anvil".
 The establishment of a union between Iraq and Syria would weaken his credentials as a pan-Arab leader.
-Nasser started launching bitter propaganda attacks against the party; Aflaq was dismissed as an ineffectual theorist who was mocked as a puppet "Roman emperor" and accused of being a "Cypriot Christian".
+Nasser launched bitter propaganda attacks against the party; Aflaq was dismissed as an ineffectual theorist who was mocked as a puppet "Roman emperor" and accused of being a "Cypriot Christian".
 In several Ba'ath Party meetings, Aflaq responded with pure anger, and became an anti-Nasserist.
 Because of the position he took, Aflaq had a falling out with al-Bitar who still believed there was a chance to reestablish good ties with Nasser.

 The break with Nasser weakened the original leaders of the Ba'ath Party, which in turn gave the Military Committee room to expand.
 After taking power, the Military Committee looked for theoretical guidance, but instead of going to Aflaq to solve problems (which was usual before), they contacted the party's Marxist faction led by Hammud al-Shufi.
 At the Syrian Ba'athist Regional Congress, the Military Committee "proved" that it was rebelling equally against Aflaq and the traditional leadership, as against their moderate social and economic policies.
 The Military Committee was bent on removing Aflaq from a position of power, believing that he had become old and frail.
 At the Sixth National Congress held in October 1963, Aflaq was barely able to hold on to his post as Secretary General – the Marxist factions led by al-Shufi and Ali Salih al-Sa'di, in Syria and Iraq respectively, were the majority group.
 Another problem facing Aflaq was that several of his colleagues were not elected to party office; for instance, al-Bitar was not reelected to a seat in the National Command.
 Instead of the traditional civilian leadership, a new leadership consisting of military officers was gradually growing; Jadid and Amin al-Hafiz from Syria and Ahmed Hassan al-Bakr and Salih Mahdi Ammash from Iraq were elected to the National Command.
 While the Military Committee was in fact taking control over the Ba'ath Party from the civilian leadership, they were sensitive to such criticism, and stated, in an ideological pamphlet, that civilian-military symbiosis was of major importance if socialist reconstruction was to be achieved.
 To the outside world, Aflaq seemed to be in charge.
 The Tunisian newspaper L'Action tunisienne referred to him as "The philosopher who made two coups [Iraqi and Syrian coups] in a month".